-- a) Pointing an unloaded handgun up range. - b) Dropping an unloaded pistol. - Picking up a dropped pistol, except under the direction of a Match Official. - d) Leaving the firing area with a loaded pistol. - e) Moving on a course of fire in breach of event rules. - f) Any accidental discharge.
+- a) Pointing an unloaded handgun up range (to the rear of the range). - b) Dropping an unloaded pistol.

+- Picking up a dropped pistol, except under the direction of a Match Official. - d) Leaving the firing area with a loaded pistol. - e) Moving on a course of fire in breach of event rules. - f) Any accidental discharge.
 This does not include rounds fired overtime but does include discharges while loading or clearing a pistol.